-A new postgraduate fellowship hosted by the Centre for American Art at the Courtauld Institute of Art in London will begin in fall 2019.
-This award is designed to facilitate original, rigorous, and exciting research that investigates art from the United States or its role in an international context from the colonial period up to 1980.
-It offers a postdoctoral scholar the opportunity to pursue his or her own work while in residence for six months and to actively contribute to the academic programming of the Centre for American Art.
-The Terra Foundation fellow will be able to consult local libraries and archives, including the Courtauld library, and benefit from access to the events of the Sackler Research Forum.
+The postgraduate fellowship hosted by the Centre for American Art at the Courtauld Institute of Art is designed to facilitate original, rigorous, and exciting research that investigates art from the United States or its role in an international context, circa 1500–1980.
+It offers a postdoctoral scholar the opportunity to pursue their own work while in residence for six months and to actively contribute to the academic programming of the Centre for American Art.
+The Terra Foundation fellow is able to consult local libraries and archives, including the Courtauld library, and benefit from access to Sackler Research Forum events.

 The 2021–22 Terra Foundation Postdoctoral Fellow at the Centre for American Art is Dr. Alice Butler (PhD, University of Manchester).

 Terra Foundation Postdoctoral Fellowship (US Archives in UK Collections Project)